Head or brain injury compensation claims

 Head injuries can usually be categorised into two main types; either open or closed head injuries.
 These are the two main types of head injuries that people suffer and make head injury compensation claims for.

-Common head injury symptoms might include wounds to the scalp and skull, a concussion, and brain tissue damage, such as a hemorrhage or hematoma.
+Common head injury symptoms might include wounds to the scalp and skull, a concussion, and brain tissue damage, such as a haemorrhage or haematoma.

 Brain and head injury compensation claims process